What’s the average down payment on a house?

 Here’s how the CFPB breaks down the numbers:

 Use that for guidance.
-But don’t rely on the figures because they’re just a guide.
+But don’t rely on the figures because they’re just a guide, not the bottom line.

 - No mortgage insurance